 The Modern Languages Department offers students the global perspective increasingly required for success in today’s world.
 Our curriculum is designed to build intercultural literacy, critical thinking, social responsibility, and a sense of global citizenship through a combination of language study, critical cultural studies, social and historical contextualization, and linguistic and cultural immersion.

-See the schedule of Modern Language courses for fall 2023 (pdf).
+See the schedule of Spring 2024 Modern Language Classes (pdf).

 Over 60 Language Courses